Signal Tracers with crystal diodes in the probe

 John Lescaud wrote to say his Accurate Instrument Co. model 153 appears to be the same as the Lafayete KT-208.
 He sent the following picture as proof.
 Based on the picture and other documentation, I am assuming that the Lafayette KT-208 was made by the Accurate Instrument Co.
 The Lafayette catalog ad above notes that it was "Made in the USA".
 Both Lafayette and Accurate Instrument Co. were based in or near New York City.

 Lescaud's Accurate model 153 conforms to the Lafayette ad and has the selenium rectifier and the three tubes.
 My KT-208 has one additional dual triode tube, a 5965, that is not in the 153.
 It is used as rectifier and as audio oscillator.
 The model 153 and most likely the Lafayette KT-208 described by the ad uses half of a 6350 dual triode for audio oscillator and the other half for audio output.
 Mine uses both sections of the 6350 in parallel for audio output.
-Whether my KT-208 with the additional tube is an an earlier or later variation, I do not know.
-Likely later.
+The four tube KT-208 is the earlier variation.

 Signal Tracers with a tube in the probe is the previous project on the bench.